-The 2022 version worked but had some loose ends.
-Unicode support was inflexible–couldn’t mix ASCII with Katakana; Phosphor decay was stored in a separate array when it should’ve been packed with RGB; Code was harder to read than it needed to be.
+2022 version worked but had loose ends.
+Unicode support was incomplete—couldn’t mix ASCII with Katakana; Phosphor decay was stored in a separate array when it should’ve been packed with RGB; Code was harder to read than it needed to be.

-Moved phosphor decay into the 4th byte of the RGB union–should’ve done this in 2022; What was I thinking.
+Moved the phosphor decay factor into the 4th byte of the RGB union—should’ve done this in 2022; What was I thinking.

-Keeping the RGB union despite portability concerns.
+Kept the RGB union.
+Portability is not a concern.
 All my systems are little-endian and the code is cleaner this way.

-Fixed Unicode by introducing a charset array.
-UNICODE(min, max) packs Unicode ranges into uint64: low four bytes for start, high four bytes for end. insert_code() unpacks a random block and picks a character from it:
+Fixed Unicode issues by introducing a charset array and a macro that packs Unicode ranges into 64-bit unsigned integers: low four bytes for start, high four bytes for end. insert_code() unpacks a random block and picks a character from it:

 #define UNICODE(min, max) (((uint64_t)max << 32) | min)